sisrfeng/coc-wiki/Debug-language-server.md

   "tsserver.trace.server": "verbose",
 ```

-to make a custom language server track LSP communication, add `trace.server` section in language server configuration, like:
+to make a custom language server track LSP communication, add a `trace.server` section in your language server configuration, like:

 ``` json
 "languageserver":{